yule93/vanillaJS-calculator/README.md

   If flag is true, it means that the number is located in front of button you clicked.
 2. So I devided a numeric expression by the operation.

-# Execution link : maybe soon later
+- You can do it in this link : https://yule93.github.io/vanillaJS-calculator